THE “MARY’S HOUSES OF MERCY”

-The construction of the proposed Divine Mercy Center for Prayer and Meditation is now ongoing in Calbiga, Western Samar.
+The Divine Mercy Center for Spirituality is located in Calbiga, Western Samar.
 The purpose of this project is to create a suitable place for people to make retreats and spend time in silence and solitude as they search for a deeper encounter with God.